MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/considerations-recommendations.md

 >[!NOTE]
 > Azure landing zones is deployed within a single Azure Active Directory tenant.
 This means if you have multiple Azure Active Directory tenants that you wish to deploy Azure resources within that you wish to control, govern and monitor using Azure landing zones, you must deploy Azure landing zones within each of those tenants individually.

-## Considerations and Recommendations for Azure Landing Zones in multi-tenant Scenarios
+## Considerations and Recommendations for Azure landing zones in multi-tenant Scenarios

 This section details key considerations and recommendations relating to Azure landing zones and Azure Active Directory multi-tenant scenarios and usage.